JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

     - the views
     - securities

-* database design is using skill that you have to design a database that will not have data integrity issues and will not have any data anomalis.
+* database design is using skill that you have to design a database that will not have data integrity issues and will not have any data anomalies.

 * Break information in different tables.

-class 7 -> Data integrity
+Class 7 -> Data integrity
 -----------
 It's about having correct data in the database.

 1. Entity integrity:
     - unique id for entities

-2. referential integrity:
+2. Referential integrity:
     - sale bought by a user that doesn't exist
     - foreign key constraints allow to connect tables

-3. domain integrity:
+3. Domain integrity:
     - acceptable values for a column
     - what we are storing
     - the range we are storing